Do you want to link to our other external sites and leave Amgen.ca?

 The Amgen Foundation works to broaden access to engaging and inspiring science education programs, providing future generations with essential skills to thrive in an increasingly complex world.
-Together with our partners, we offer hands-on and virtual learning opportunities to ensure that everyone, everywhere can participate in science, regardless of race, ethnicity, income, gender, geography, sexual orientation or disability.
+Together with dedicated nonprofits and universities, we offer hands-on and virtual learning opportunities to ensure that everyone, everywhere can participate in science.

 Do you see those eyes?
 The focus they bear?
 The curiosity they hold?
 They’re the scientists of tomorrow.